 A KIZ company may claim a tax credit equal to 50% of the increase in that gross revenues in the immediately preceding taxable year attributable to activities in the KIZ, over the gross revenues in the second preceding taxable year attributable to its activities in the KIZ.
 The KIZ Tax Credit is limited to $100,000 annually per KIZ company.

 Provides a tax credit to Companies who increase their annual taxable payroll by $1 million through the creation of new, full-time jobs.
 Tax credits are equal to five percent of the increase in annual taxable payroll.

 WEDnetPA provides to qualified employers training funds to support the training of new and existing employees.
-WEDnetPA is a unique, collaborative partnership of community colleges, state system universities and other educational institutions working together to be responsive to the needs of Pennsylvania's business community.
-Companies may receive up to $450 per trainee for essential skills training and up to $850 per trainee for advanced technology training.
-The program assists in training residents of Pennsylvania employed in permanent, full-time jobs.
-Employees must earn at least 150% of the current federal minimum wage, excluding benefits.
+WEDnetPA is a collaborative partnership of community colleges, state system universities and other educational institutions working together to be responsive to the needs of Pennsylvania's business community.
+Employees must earn a minimum of $12 per hour, excluding benefits.
+The program assists in training residents of Pennsylvania employed in permanent, full-time jobs, and provides up to $2,000 per eligible employee, capped at $100,000 per company.

 Notice: This list of economic development incentive programs is intended to provide a high-level overview of commonly pursued state discretionary programs.
 A comprehensive analysis of project details will determine the full scope of state and local incentive programs that may be available to support a specific project.